aluntzer/radtel/README.md

 you update the STAMP controller with the firmware with fractional count support [SRT Memo 22](https://www.haystack.mit.edu/wp-content/uploads/2020/07/memo_SRT_022.pdf).

-Plugins for the SPID Elektronik Big RAS drive and MD01 controller, as well as the Measurement Computing PCI-DAS4020/12 A/D converter are currently in a rudimentary state and will be added some time in the future.
+Plugins for the Measurement Computing PCI-DAS4020/12 A/D converter are currently in a rudimentary state and will be added some time in the future.

+A plugin for the SPID Elektronik Big RAS drive and MD01 controller using the ROT2PROG protocol is available as a preliminary release and supports essential pointing functionality.

 A radio telescope simulator plugin is available and the default configuration when the software is installed.